PyMoDAQ/PyMoDAQ/docs/src/quick_start.rst

 ``conda create -n pymodaq python=3.11``

 .. note::
-   * You can call the environment as you which.
+   * We can call the environment as we wish.
    * As a rule of thumb, choose the second last version of Python to be sure that PyMoDAQ is compatible.

-And the following one to activate it.
+And let’s activate it.

 ``conda activate pymodaq``